|

 Rather than making assumptions based on my own experience, I asked one of my publisher clients to tell me what she looks for in a legal proofreader.
 Here’s a summary of our discussion:

-Actually, none of the above issues is problematic as long as you have a good concentration span and you aren’t surrounded by distractions.
 Distractions and proofreading don’t tend to go well together at any time, but with legal proofreading you may end up gnawing off your own arm if you don’t have the space to do the work without interruption.
 Working with law books is not unlike working with any other specialism (social science, STM, fiction) in that you need to be able to work within a framework of industry-recognized citation conventions, house style guides, and author preferences, while all the time employing a good old-fashioned dose of common sense.
 Talking to your client so that you understand what’s expected is crucial whatever kind of work you’re doing because only in that way will you understand the implications of your mark-up.
 When I was first approached with an offer to work in this field, I accepted it with some trepidation.
-A few years on, I can honestly say that I thoroughly enjoy it.
+A few years on, I could honestly say that I thoroughly enjoyed it.
 Proofreading law books can be a rewarding and highly informative experience.
 As the world changes, so does the law.
-Globalization, public health awareness, climate change, and the birth of the internet have given rise to new dimensions within the law and I rather like getting paid to read about them.
+Globalization, public health awareness, climate change, and the birth of the internet have given rise to new dimensions within the law.
+Why not get paid to read about them?
+About Louise Harnby

 Jessyka